 Stakeholders are taken through an intensive eight-week overhaul, which includes testing with actual end-users, and has so far generated overwhelmingly positive feedback from participants and the broader department of innovation.

-As part of a continued modernisation and digitisation push that resulted in a separate branch of the department becoming a finalist in last year’s Benchmark Awards, this time the focus is on health.
+As part of a continued modernisation and digitisation push that resulted in a separate branch of the department becoming a finalist in last year’s Benchmark Awards, this time the focus is on client incidents in human services.

 The Client Information Management System supports the safety and well-being of clients by implementing an effective, easy-to-use and secure digital workflow to enhance reporting, investigations, and reviews.